Soesterberg Air Base station crest.

 Approach chart for Soesterberg, mid 1990s

-The first Cougar-II to arrive at is new home plate at Soesterberg in 1996 (Photo: collection Nederlands Instituut voor Militaire Historie).
+The first Cougar-II to arrive at is new home plate at Soesterberg in 1996 (Nederlands Instituut voor Militaire Historie).

-In addition to the Americans (who called Soesterberg 'Camp New Amsterdam' in honour of the first Dutch settlers in 'New Amsterdam', present day New York) the Royal Netherlands Air Force had continued to use Soesterberg.
+In addition to the Americans (who referred to Soesterberg AB as 'Camp New Amsterdam' in honour of the first Dutch settlers in 'New Amsterdam', present day New York) the Royal Netherlands Air Force had continued to use Soesterberg.
 They based jets, helicopters and transport aircraft at the air base.
 Their jets left in the 1960s and the transport aircraft left in the early 1990s.

 Finally in late 2008, after all the helicopter units had moved to Gilze-Rijen, a final ceremony was held to close the air base for good.
 The last jet aircraft to leave the base was a Greek F-4E Phantom, and the base formally closed on 31 December.
 Upon its closure in 2008 Soesterberg was the oldest active airfield in the Netherlands, and one of the oldest in the world.
 For much of its history (almost 40 years) the air base was linked to the United States Air Force, holding a front line squadron of jet fighters at the base.